 - Notes (include refill date, how the medication should be taken, precautions, etc.)

-While a notebook works fine, you may want to consider using a digital solution like an excel spreadsheet or a medication management app.
-Either will allow you to share information quickly with your loved one’s medical team.
+While a notebook works fine, you may want to consider using a digital solution like a spreadsheet or a medication management app.
+Either will allow you to share information quickly with your medical team and access it whenever you need.

 - Are there any medications that can be eliminated?